-The Soldiering On Awards have announced their finalists for the Sporting Excellence Award, which recognises forces personnel who have overcome disability or injury to excel in sport.
+It's not long before the Soldiering On Awards announce which finalist will take home the Sporting Excellence Award, which recognises forces personnel who have overcome disability or injury to excel in sport.

 The event, which honours injured, wounded and sick soldiers and their families, is a chance to thank all the finalists for their support and dedication to military service.

 Members of the Armed Forces community and the general public can put forward people, teams, charities and businesses they would like to see recognised.

 Take a look below at those in the running for the prestigious award...

 A former Lance Sergeant in the Queen's Company of the Grenadier Guards, Mark joined the Army at 18 and undertook operational tours in Bosnia, Iraq and Afghanistan.

 As he was preparing for his second tour of Afghanistan in 2011, however, he was injured during a live firing exercise in Canada.